Split Payments for Swiss marketplaces: How automatic payment splitting works

 CHF 22.50

-Shipping costs can be calculated per merchant and also split, or flow to the platform as a flat fee.
-The technical implementation is done via so-called split rules, which define per transaction which amount goes to which recipient.
+Shipping costs can be calculated per merchant and also split, or flow as a flat rate to the platform.
+The technical implementation is carried out via so-called split rules, which determine for each transaction which amount goes to which recipient.

-Refunds are more complex for marketplace payments than in a classic online shop because several parties are involved.
-With Split Payments, it must be clearly defined who refunds which share – and who bears the costs.
+Refunds are more complex for marketplace payments than in traditional online shops because multiple parties are involved.
+With split payments, it must be clearly defined who refunds which share – and who bears the costs.

 Full refund